 - Chill the cheesecake: After an hour, remove the cheesecake from the oven and allow the cheesecake to cool at room temperature for 15 minutes.
 Then place the cheesecake into the freezer to chill for 4 hours.

 - When ready to serve, top with fresh berries, cherries, or jam, and enjoy!
 Store any leftover cheesecake in an airtight container and in the fridge for up to 4 days.

 Arrowroot Starch: make sure that your arrowroot starch (also called powder) is stored properly and is still active.
 Improperly stored or expired arrowroot will not work.
 You can also swap in an equal amount of cornstarch.

 Sour cream: Currently the only dairy free band I know that sells a vegan sour cream is Forager Project, which is what I used here.
 I’ve also tested this with plain unsweetened coconut milk yogurt, and got very similar results!

-Maple syrup: if you don’t want to use that much maple syrup (it is a lot, I totally get that), you can swap in 1 cup regular sugar or coconut sugar.
-Keep in mind that using coconut sugar will make this cheesecake look tan in color rather than cream colored.
+Maple syrup: if you don’t want to use that much maple syrup (it is a lot, I totally get that), you can swap in 3/4 cup regular sugar or coconut sugar.
+Keep in mind that using coconut sugar will make this cheesecake look caramel in color rather than cream colored.

-Keywords: new york cheesecake, new york style baked cheesecake, vegan new york baked cheesecake, vegan baked cheesecake, vegan vanilla cheesecake
+Keywords: vegan baked cheesecake, new york cheesecake, new york style baked cheesecake, vegan new york baked cheesecake, vegan vanilla cheesecake